Economy of Alaska: Energy

 Alaska has vast energy resources.
 Major oil and gas reserves are found in the Alaska North Slope (ANS) and Cook Inlet basins.
 According to the Energy Information Administration, Alaska ranks fourth in the nation in crude oil production.
 Prudhoe Bay on Alaska's North Slope is the highest yielding oil field in the United States and on North America, typically producing about 400000 oilbbl/d.

-The Trans-Alaska Pipeline can pump up to 2.1 Moilbbl of crude oil per day, more than any other crude oil pipeline in the United States.
+The Trans-Alaska Pipeline can transport up to 2.1 Moilbbl of crude oil per day, more than any other crude oil pipeline in the United States.
 Additionally, substantial coal deposits are found in Alaska's bituminous, sub-bituminous, and lignite coal basins.
 The United States Geological Survey estimates that there are 85.4 Tcuft of undiscovered, technically recoverable gas from natural gas hydrates on the Alaskan North Slope.
 Alaska also offers some of the highest hydroelectric power potential in the country from its numerous rivers.
 Large swaths of the Alaskan coastline offer wind and geothermal energy potential as well.

 Alaska's economy depends heavily on increasingly expensive diesel fuel for heating, transportation, electric power and light.
 Though wind and hydroelectric power are abundant and underdeveloped, proposals for statewide energy systems (e.g. with special low-cost electric interties) were judged uneconomical (at the time of the report, 2001) due to low (<$0.50/Gal) fuel prices, long distances and low population.
 The cost of a US gallon of gasoline in urban Alaska today is usually $0.30–$0.60 higher than the national average; prices in rural areas are generally significantly higher but vary widely depending on transportation costs, seasonal usage peaks, nearby petroleum development infrastructure and many other factors.

 In 2012, Alaska accounted for 8.1% of American crude oil production, ranking behind Texas (30.6%), North Dakota (10.2%), and California (8.3%).

+Developers are exploring new clean energy sources in Alaska, including offshore wind, geothermal power, tidal power, and green hydrogen.